Small minds in small communities

 Already, however, the damage was done.

-Then, out of nowhere, someone was nominated who wasn’t present.
+Then, out of nowhere, someone was nominated who wasn’t present by an existing committee member.
 No written nomination was received.
 The husband, who was present, didn't nominate his wife.
-The nomination was promptly seconded by one of Mark Dinniss’ mates.
+The nomination was promptly seconded.
+[The person who wasn't present was Diane Taylor, who was nominated by Maurice Hooper.]

 Mark Dinniss then asked whether a secret ballot should be called for.
 Voting papers were handed out, collected, and a JP counted the votes outside in the corridor.